[4 minute psychology]

 Overwhelm isn’t proof that you can’t do it.
 It’s only true if you listen to the lie.

-Overwhelm is your inner critic doing its misguided best to protect you from painful criticism, failure, rejection, and dragons.
+Overwhelm is your inner critic doing its misguided best to protect you from life-threatening criticism, failure, and rejection.

-2. Still overwhelmed?
-Even when you know overwhelm isn’t ‘true’ – it can still be overwhelming.
+2. Even when you know overwhelm isn’t ‘true’, it can still be overwhelming.

 This tactic involves breaking the task into small, less-overwhelmy components:

-ii/ Next, pick one of these components – any one.
-Roll a dice if necessary.
+ii/ Next, pick one of these components of the task – any one.

 3. Noticed how getting started is often the hardest part?